2004 United States Senate election in Indiana

 The 2004 United States Senate election in Indiana was held on November 2, 2004.
-Incumbent Democratic U.S. Senator Evan Bayh won re-election to a second term.
+Incumbent Democratic U.S. Senator Evan Bayh won re-election to a second term by a slightly smaller margin than six years earlier.
 To date, this was the last time the Democrats have won the Class 3 Senate seat from Indiana.
 Bayh won 86 of the state's 92 counties.